U.S. Government Global Methane Initiative Accomplishments

 Methane Mitigation Activities

 Since 2005, U.S. Government funding from the State Department and the U.S. Environmental Protection Agency (EPA) has supported and advanced a variety of methane mitigation activities.
-Every U.S. dollar invested into GMI to date leveraged more than $6 in investments from other stakeholders, with a cumulative total of nearly $656 million leveraged.
-On average, each U.S. dollar spent reduced approximately 4 metric tonnes of carbon dioxide equivalent (MTCO2e) of emissions and identified potential opportunities to achieve more than 5.5 MTCO2e of additional emission reductions.
+Every U.S. dollar invested into GMI to date leveraged more than $6 in investments from other stakeholders.
+Each U.S. dollar leads to emission reductions of about 4 metric tonnes of carbon dioxide equivalent (MTCO2e) and the identification of opportunities to achieve roughly 5.5 MTCO2e of additional emission reductions .

-In 2019, 13 countries hosted activities where more than 2,000 people received a total of approximately 13,000 hours of training about reducing methane emissions and capturing methane for productive uses.
+Through GMI in 2020, 14 countries supported activities where more than 1,280 people received a total of approximately 4,000 hours of training about reducing methane emissions and capturing methane for productive uses.

 Note: Data are compiled from the GMI’s database of project activities.
 These data represent the best available yet conservative estimates of emission reductions, including actual emission reductions from projects supported by the U.S. Government and potential emission reductions from other projects identified through U.S. Government efforts.